b-sharman/bangbang/README.md

 This is project is several years old, and I'm refactoring it, making it asynchronous, and rewriting the network backend with websockets simultaneously.
-It's a little buggy, as I am still reimplementing some functionality, but it is playable.

 # How to play the game